danbev/learning-ai/notes/vit.md

 E₂ = [0     ...
 768]
 E₃ = [0     ...
 768]
 ...
 Eₙ = [0     ...
-255]
+768]
 ```
-Simliar to how a sentence is represented as a sequence of embeddings in NLP.
-So
+This is simliar to how a sentence is represented as a sequence of embeddings in
-we might have a sequence of length 225 for example.
-And the dimension of each
+NLP.
+So we might have a sequence of length 225 (n) for example.
+And the
-patch embedding (each row above) would be the dimension of the models
+dimension of each patch embedding (each row above) would be the dimension of the
-hyperparameter.
+models hyperparameter.

 After this we have positional encoding which is simliar to the NPL transformer
 so this would be added to each patch embedding dimension:
 ```
 Cᵢ = Eᵢ + Pᵢ

-Cᵢ = combined embedding (vector)
 Eᵢ = patch embedding (vector)
 Pᵢ = positional encoding (vector)
+Cᵢ = combined embedding (vector)

 C₁ = [0+pos,     ...
 768+pos]
 C₂ = [0+pos,     ...
 768+pos]